Most Rev. John Vesey1

 F, #56544, d. circa October 1696

-Elizabeth Dethick was the daughter of Sir John Dethick and Martha Travers.1,2 She married Sir John Banks, 1st and last Bt., son of Caleb Bankes and Martha Dann, circa 1657.2 She died circa October 1696.2 She was buried on 2 November 1696 at Aylesford, Kent, England.2
+Elizabeth Dethick was the daughter of Sir John Dethick and Martha Travers.1,2 She married Sir John Banks, 1st and last Bt., son of Caleb Bankes and Martha Dann, circa 1657.2 She died circa October 1696.2 She was buried on 2 November 1696 at Aylesford, Kent, EnglandG.2

 From circa 1657, her married name became Bankes.2

-Child of Elizabeth Dethick and Sir John Banks, 1st and last Bt.
+Children of Elizabeth Dethick and Sir John Banks, 1st and last Bt.

 Citations